Bidibidi Refugee Settlement: Health care and sanitation

-In Bidibidi, clean water sources are scarce, with refugees facing long distances, extended wait times, and high congestion at the few available points.
-The existing boreholes are of poor quality, with repair delays exacerbating the problem.
-The limited water supply, worsened by the dry season, forces both refugees and nationals to use unprotected sources.
-Inadequate latrine coverage has led to increased open defecation, further compromising hygiene and sanitation in the settlement.
+In June 2018, clean water sources were scarce, with refugees facing long distances, extended wait times, and high congestion at the few available points.
+The existing boreholes were of poor quality, with repair delays exacerbating the problem.
+The limited water supply, worsened by the dry season, forced both refugees and nationals to use unprotected sources.
+Inadequate latrine coverage led to increased open defecation, further compromising hygiene and sanitation in the settlement.